liuliu/ccv/doc/convnet.md

 	endfor
 	fclose(file)

-The newly created meta.txt file will give us the class id, the word-net id, and the number of training image available for each class.
+The newly created meta.txt file will give us the class id, the WordNet id, and the number of training image available for each class.

-The ImageNet data downloaded from the torrent puts the training images into directory named by the word-net id.
+The ImageNet data downloaded from the torrent puts the training images into directories named by the WordNet ids.

 	find <ImageNet dataset>/train/ -name "*.JPEG" > train-file.txt